IBM/knative-quarkus-bench/benchmarks/image-recognition/README.md

 ```

-If you want to build an _über-jar_, execute the following command:
+To build an _über-jar_, execute the following command:
 ```shell script
 mvn package -Dquarkus.package.type=uber-jar
 ```

-The application, packaged as an _über-jar_, is now runnable using `java -jar target/*-runner.jar`.
+The application, packaged as an _über-jar_, is runnable using `java -jar target/*-runner.jar`.

-## Creating a native executable
+## Building a native executable

-You can create a native executable using:
+Build a native executable using:
 ```shell script
 mvn package -Pnative
 ```

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using:
+If GraalVM is not installed, a native executable can be built in a container using:
 ```shell script
 mvn package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/image-recognition-1.0.0-SNAPSHOT.jar`
+To execute the native executable: `./target/image-recognition-1.0.0-SNAPSHOT.jar`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.
+To learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.